GMPavanLab/dynsight/docs/source/soap_dim_red.rst

 ``n_components`` is the number of PCs that the function stores in the output.

 .. testcode:: recipe2-test

-    from pathlib import Path
-    from dynsight.utilities import load_or_compute_soap
-    from dynsight.trajectory import Trj, Insight
-    from sklearn.decomposition import PCA

     def compute_soap_pca(
         trj: Trj,